Updated May 31, 2023

 Gartner predicts that in the future, swarming technology will be increasingly used in Agile management practices.
-The future of management services will see the line between the authorities/ policy makers and the implementers becoming increasingly blurred.
+The future of management services will see the line between the authorities/policymakers and the implementers becoming increasingly blurred.
 People from diverse backgrounds will swarm, solve the problem and disband.
-This will result in an increased output and more temporary teams, as well as impact the way teams are hired and structured.
-This might, in the long run, also mean that permanent employment, as we now know it, might change forever.
+This will result in increased output and more temporary teams and impact how teams are hired and structured.
+In the long run, this might also mean that permanent employment, as we now know it, might change forever.

-The luxury of long-term work relationships is something that we might lose, but the dividends in terms of efficiency may overweigh the cons of such a working environment.
+The luxury of long-term work relationships is something that we might lose, but the dividends in terms of efficiency may outweigh the cons of such a working environment.

-Team management is a huge task in swarming technology, and requires a diametrically opposite viewpoint from the traditional one, in terms of teamwork, hierarchy, and responsibilities.
+Team management is a huge task in swarming technology and requires a diametrically opposite viewpoint from the traditional one regarding teamwork, hierarchy, and responsibilities.

 On the upside:

-- Once swarm teams are set, it opens up a whole new world of possibilities.
+- Once swarm teams are set, it opens up a new world of possibilities.

 - Team members will learn from different viewpoints.

 - Employees will do what they like doing best.

 - Domain knowledge of each resource will widen.

 - Developers will never get bored with the projects.